 A good indication of the interest of students in the MAE Department is the independent work they have chosen.
-Topics for the Class of 2018 are given below:
+Topics for the Class of 2020 are given below.
+Note that Spring 2020 semester moved to remote learning in March 2020 due to the Covid-19 Pandemic.